Using Flow with Linux, WSL, and Terminal Applications

 Dictate using Flow.
 Text appears in Flow's interface.

-Warning: Flow's context-aware formatting (capitalization, spacing, punctuation) applies to terminals the same as other apps.
-This may cause unexpected transformations when dictating shell commands.
-Use the Paste Last Transcript shortcut if formatting is interfering.
+Warning: Flow's context-aware formatting (capitalization, spacing, punctuation) applies in terminals just like other apps.
+This can cause unexpected transformations when dictating shell commands.
+Use Paste last transcript if formatting is interfering.

 Tip: For longer content like scripts or documentation, dictate in a supported app first, then copy to your terminal.